Party Deck Sunset Wide

 The Tampa Water Department is actively working to update the service line inventories provided below – one for Potable (Drinking) Water and one for Fire Protection & Irrigation.
 These inventories will let you know if your property has a non-lead line, a galvanized line that needs to be replaced*, or a lead line.
 It will also let you know if your service line material has not yet been identified.

-A letter will be mailed to you if your property has a potable (drinking) water lead line, a galvanized line that requires replacement, or if your service line material has not yet been identified.
-If you received a letter from us notifying you that your service line material has not yet been identified, you can help us identify your service line material by submitting a picture of your water service line to the Self-Assessment Survey in the link below.
+If you received a letter from us notifying you that your service line material needs to be identified, you can help us identify your service line material by submitting a picture of your water service line to the Self-Assessment Survey in the link below.

 TAKE THE SELF-ASSESSMENT SURVEY